Just like humans, it is possible for puppies to suffer from several different types of allergies.

 - Flea allergy dermatitis (a reaction to flea bites)

 - Food intolerances

-- Environmental allergies such as to dust, pollen or mold
+- Environmental allergies such as dust, pollen, or mold

 Unsurprisingly, getting to the root cause of a food allergy is rarely simple.
 In most cases, your vet will recommend that your puppy follows an elimination diet to try and discover which product is causing the reaction.
 At the same time, your vet will work with you to manage your pup’s symptoms so that she isn’t in too much discomfort.